bluehalo/node-fhir-server-mongo/README.md

 ## Installation Confirmation
-The server is running properly with the following output:
+The server runs properly with the following output:

 ```shell
 ... - info: FHIR server successfully started.
 ```

-## Populate Database Data
+## Populate Database

-1. In "fhir/fixtures/data" unzip "shr.zip" or "uscore.zip" to its own folder.
+1. In `fhir/fixtures/data` unzip "shr.zip" or "uscore.zip" to its own folder.
 2. Populating data depends on installation mode, Docker or Nodejs.

 **With Docker**